MARIMO tea - Manufacture, Import & Wholesale

 Kirishima Aracha Shincha by Shutaro Hayashi from Kirishima

-Now, in the year 2017, on the occasion of our now 3-years-long cooperation, there is something special: The “KIRISHIMA ARACHA SHINCHA – Kabuse Asatsuyu”.
-As the “Asatsuyu” in the name says, it is a Shincha from the tea bush variety Asatsuyu, which moreover has three other special features: The Asatsuyu bushes are shaded [Kabuse Asatsuyu], and they will come to us in Europe in the condition of Aracha [non-finalised green tea], to have a 100 percent Shincha taste in the sense of a very young tea.
+Now, in the year 2017, on the occasion of our now 3-years-long cooperation, there is something special: The “KIRISHIMA ARACHA SHINCHA – Kabuse Asatsuyu cultivar”.
+As the “Asatsuyu” in the name says, it is a Shincha from the tea bush varietal Asatsuyu, which moreover has three other special features: The Asatsuyu bushes are shaded [Kabuse], and they will come to us in Europe in the condition of Aracha [non-finalised green tea], to have a 100 percent Shincha taste in the sense of a very young tea.
 Moreover it is the “children” of Asatsuyu bushes, which are genetically not absolutely identical with their “parents” [this is called Mishou in Japanese].
 Thus they can only be found in the tea garden of Shutaro Hayashi.
-So, it is a Kirishima Aracha Shincha from Kabuse Mishou Asatsuyu, and there can be no other comparable Shincha like it.
+So, it is a Kirishima Aracha Shincha from Kabuse Mishou Asatsuyu bushes, and there can be no other comparable Shincha like it.
 Well, and there is only 10kg – let’s see if there is anything left for us to try it ourselves.
-If not, we are looking forward to hearing the feedback of those who will have had the chance to try the KIRISHIMA ARACHA SHINCHA – Kabuse Asatsuyu 2017.
+If not, we are looking forward to hearing the feedback of those who will have had the chance to try the KIRISHIMA ARACHA SHINCHA – Kabuse Asatsuyu cultivar 2017.

 Kirishima Risography Print 2 of 25